Putin rejects accusations of meddling in U.S. election

 The leaks, coming as the election campaign reaches the final stretch, have the potential to embarrass the Clinton camp.
 In recent days, however, Trump's own campaign has been in deeper trouble over the emergence of a 2005 video in which Trump bragged about groping women.
 Many Republican elected officials have turned their back on him and Clinton's lead in national opinion polls has increased.

+Trump escalated his attacks on U.S. House of Representatives Speaker Paul Ryan on Wednesday, deepening a fracture in the Republican Party.

-Clinton, who was secretary of state from 2009-2013, has repeatedly accused Trump of having overly friendly ties with Putin and Russia.
+Clinton, a former secretary of state, has repeatedly accused Trump of having overly friendly ties with Putin and Russia.

 She has noted that Trump’s foreign policies have tended to align with Russian’s interests, whether it has been questioning NATO’s role in defending Eastern Europe, failing to recognize Russia’s intrusion into Ukraine, and supporting Russia’s actions in Syria.